Speaker of the House of Commons (Canada): Tie-breaking votes

 On May 19, 2005, Speaker Peter Milliken was required to cast the tie-breaking vote during a confidence measure for the first time in Canadian history.
 Faced with the defeat of Paul Martin's minority government, Milliken voted in favour of the NDP budget amendment.
 Despite popular belief that the speaker, as a Liberal MP, would automatically support the government, his vote was pre-determined by other factors.
 As speaker, Milliken's vote must be cast to allow the continuation of debate, or to maintain the status quo, a reflection of Speaker Denison's rule practiced in the British House of Commons.
 Thus, the speaker voted in favour of second reading, "to allow the House time for further debate so that it can make its own decision at some future time."
 The bill would later pass third reading without the need for Milliken's vote.

 Speakers have only needed to vote in order to break a tie 11 times in Canadian parliamentary history.
-Milliken did so on five occasions, almost more than all previous speakers combined.
+Milliken did so on five occasions, almost as many as all previous speakers combined.